-60. Unless authorized in writing by UNESCO in accordance with UNESCO's rules and regulations, members of the Teacher Task Force shall not use the name, acronym or official logo of UNESCO, or any abbreviation of the name of UNESCO.
+63. Unless authorized in writing by UNESCO in accordance with UNESCO's rules and regulations, members of the Teacher Task Force shall not use the name, acronym or official logo of UNESCO, or any abbreviation of the name of UNESCO.

-ANNEX II - Membership of NGOs and private actors
+ANNEX II - Membership of NGOs and private sector organizations